gm1wkr/gm1wkr/README.md

 - consolidating my learning from CodeClan
 - Learning new React design patterns and auth flows
-- preparing myself to be useful to the STA by gainingfamiliarity in Python Odoo and Scorm.
+- preparing myself to be useful to the STA by gaining familiarity in Python Odoo and Scorm.
 - Deep diving into accessability and semantics of my HTML/CSS
 - preparing for the great job hunt!